MHT Department News

 Linda Mowrey, department chair of the MHT program beginning in 2002, retired from full-time teaching in May 2013.

 Paul Van Marter, Professor Emeritus, retired from Sinclair in June 2002 after 32 years with the MHT program.
+From 2002 to 2014, Paul online sections of MHT 1101 Intro to Human Services and MHT 2250 Child and Adolescent Menthal Health.
+Paul in the MHT program for 44 years.
 Currently, Paul spends his time fishing, traveling, and playing golf.
-For the past several years Paul has been teaching the online section of MHT 2250 Child and Adolescent Mental Health.

 Bob Buehler, Professor Emeritus, program co-founder and first department chair in 1967, retired in 1982 from Sinclair.
 Sadly, Bob died in the summer of 2008.